parallaxinc/PropLoader/README.md

 The files sock.h and serial.h show the interfaces needed to support another platform.
 I can easily provide a Windows version of these files to cover running the loader under Linux, Mac, and Windows.
 The xxx_posix.c files support both Linux and the Mac.

-TODO:

-1) Add retry logic to get/set item as well as the loader code.

-2) Switch to Jeff's new download protocol.

-3) Create a program that will process the binary resulting from compiling IP_loader.spin.